arminc/arminc.github.io/_posts/2011-09-06-java-7-this-is-it.md

 tags:
   - java
   - java 7
+description: Java 7 was released, so I gave it a spin to see what kind of improvements were made.
+While testing some new features I went online to look for not so obvious changes as well.
+Here is a short list of the new features and improvements in Java 7.
 ---
 Original post can be found at [It-Eye][1]

 Java 7 was released, so I gave it a spin to see what kind of improvements were made.
 While testing some new features I went online to look for not so obvious changes as well.
-Here is a short list of the new features and improvements in Java 7.<!--more-->
+Here is a short list of the new features and improvements in Java 7.

   * Strings in switch
   * try-with-resources statement